CompIsle/U15A2-Charlie-Smith/ReadMe.md

     npm run dev
 ```

-Or you can visit the site on cloudflare using this link: <https://unit-15-assignment-2.pages.dev/>
+Or you can visit the site on Cloudflare using this link: <https://unit-15-assignment-2.pages.dev/>

+Documentation can be found in the Doc folder.

-The home page does not follow the design in the documention.
-This is because the breif implies there is already an excisting website.
+The home page does not follow the design in the documentation.
+This is because the brief implies there is already an existing website.